wattsra/docker-compose-mqtt-influxdb-grafana/README.md

 See the `README.md` [file there](03-arduino_mqtt/README.md).

 Before flashing, you need to change the `MQTT_SERVER` constant to MQTT *server* IP address.

+**NOTE!** If you are using an Aalto/COMNET SIM, the server IP address needs to be an inner private address, e.g. `10.200.1.100.`  If you are using a normal SIM from a commercial vendor, the server IP address needs to be its public IP address in the global network.

 For using any interesting sensors, you will need to modify the sketch to use a suitable sensor driver to fetch the data from the sensor and to pass